Sky Pilot (song): Themes

-The song is a balladic slice of life story about a chaplain who blesses a body of troops just before they set out on an overnight raid or patrol, and then retires to await their return.
+"Sky pilot" refers to a military chaplain, and the song is a balladic story about a chaplain who blesses a body of troops just before they set out on an overnight raid or patrol, and then retires to await their return.

 "Sky Pilot" is organized into three movements: an introduction, a programmatic interlude, and a conclusion.

-The introduction begins with the verse quoted above, sung a cappella and solo by Eric Burdon.
+The introduction begins with a verse sung a cappella and solo by Eric Burdon.
 Thereafter the band joins in with instruments for the chorus.
 Several verse-chorus iterations follow, leaving the story with the "boys" gone to battle and the Sky Pilot retired to his bed.
 The verses are musically lean, dominated by the vocal and a pulsing bass guitar, with a strummed acoustic guitar and drum mixed in quietly.

 The interlude starts as a guitar solo, but the guitar is quickly submerged under a montage of battle sounds.
-First come the scary sounds of an airstrike with the "Jericho Trumpet" sirens of Junkers Ju 87 Stuka; then the airstrike and rock band fade into the sounds of shouting, gunfire, and bagpipes.
+First come the frightening sounds of an airstrike with the "Jericho Trumpet" sirens of Junkers Ju 87 Stuka; then the airstrike and rock band fade into the sounds of shouting, gunfire, and bagpipes.
 Near the end of the interlude the battle sounds fade, briefly leaving the bagpipes playing alone before the third movement begins.
 The bagpipe music is a performance by the Royal Scots Dragoon Guards playing "All The Blue Bonnets Are Over the Border".
 According to an unverified story, the pipers were recorded covertly by Burdon, resulting in the government of the United Kingdom sending the band a letter of complaint.